Psychology 002 - Biological Psychology » Spring 2022 » Neurons Quiz

 Max saw that his friend was approaching and he lifted his arm to wave at her.
 What type of neuron moved his hand?

-A. motor neuron
+A. sensory neuron

 B. interneuron